bvbohnen/X3_Customizer/Documentation.md

       Stops any newly destroyed asteroids from being set to respawn.
 This can be set temporarily when wishing to clear out some unwanted asteroids.
 It is not recommended to leave this transform applied long term, without some other method of replacing asteroids.

- * Disable_Combat_Music (incompatible with: LU)
+ * Disable_Combat_Music

     Requires: L/x3story.obj

-      Turns off combat music, keeping the normal environment musc playing when nearing hostile objects.
+      Turns off combat music, keeping the normal environment music playing when nearing hostile objects.
 If applied to a saved game already in combat mode, combat music may continue to play for a moment.
 The beep on nearing an enemy will still be played.

  * Keep_TLs_Hired_When_Empty